dcmartin/hassio-addons/sdr2msghub/README.md

 ## Installation

-### Install OpenHorizon (OPTIONAL)
+### Install Open Horizon (OPTIONAL)

-To install on the Ubuntu and most Debian LINUX systems, run the following as root from the command line:
+To install on Ubuntu and most Debian LINUX systems, run the following as root from the command line:

-**Note**: _Obtain credentials and URL for the OpenHorizon exchange from cgiroua@us.ibm.com_

 `wget - ibm.biz/horizon-setup | bash`